Organic Food Green

 A Family Affair

 Are you enjoying this website?
 Then you will love my books.
 But A Family Affair is rather different; hold onto you hat.
-Try chapter one first; Jan Jansen
+Try chapter one first; Jan Jansen.

 I confess there is only one chapter on organic food green; how to make pesto.
 Read more at Sweet Bitter.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: